Fabiano2007/TicTacToe-Project/Fabiano.md

 <br>
 Job: Application Developer 1.
 Year

-<p> Hello i am Fabiano and i am resposible for the programming part of this Project.
-I am coding, debugging and perfecting our code for most of the time.
-Since i have had more coding experiences than Leona in the beginning, we decided it would be better to let me do the programming. </p>
+<p> Hello, I am Fabiano, and I am responsible for the programming part of this project.
+I am coding, debugging, and perfecting our code most of the time.
+Since I had more coding experience than Leona in the beginning, we decided it would be better to let me do the programming. </p>

 <hr>